mouradboutrid/computer-vision-fitness-exercise/README.md

 - **Flask/FastAPI**: Web interface backend (if using web interface)
 - **NumPy**: Numerical computations for angle calculations

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - [MediaPipe](https://google.github.io/mediapipe/) for pose estimation